toomanycats/toomanycats.github.io/_posts/2017-09-18-eddy-current-correction-in-fsl.md

 {% endhighlight %}

 # Another Example
-I work with FreeSurfer a lot as well, and in 5.3 there's an annoying depedency on FSL.
+I work with FreeSurfer a lot as well, and in 5.3 there's an annoying dependency on FSL.
 If you wish to use the T2 weighted image to improve the regular FS processing, you can include the T2 on the command line.